Fractals from Regular Behaviours: Related Work

 This paper is part of a larger effort of examining topics in continuous mathematics from the standpoint of coalgebra and theoretical computer science.
 The topic itself is quite old, and originates perhaps with Pavlovic and Escard\'o's paper ``Calculus in Coinductive Form''~\cite{PavlovicE98}.
 Another early contribution is Pavlovic and Pratt~\cite{PavlovicP02}.
 These papers proposed viewing some structures in continuous mathematics---the real numbers, for example, and power series expansions---in terms of final coalgebras and streams.
 The next stage in this line of work was a set of papers specifically about fractal sets and final coalgebras.
 For example, Leinster~\cite{Leinster} offered a very general theory of self-similarity that used categorical modules in connection with the kind of gluing that is prominent in constructions of self-similar sets.
 In a different direction, papers like~\cite{BhattacharyaMRR14} showed that for some very simple fractals (such as the Sierpi\'nski gasket treated here), the final coalgebras were Cauchy completions of the initial algebras.

-\textbf{Generalizations of IFSs.} Many generalizations of Hutchinson's self-similar sets have appeared in the literature.
-The generalization that most closely resembles our own is that of an attractor for a \emph{directed-graph iterated function system} (GIFS)~\cite{Mauldin1988Hausdorff}.
-A LTS paired with a contraction operator interpretation is equivalent data to that of a GIFS, and equivalent statements to \cref{lem:finite systems have unique sols} can be found for example in~\cite{Mauldin1988Hausdorff,Edgar1990Fractal,Mihail2010GIFS}.
-As opposed to the regular subfractal corresponding to one state, as we have studied above, the geometric object studied in the GIFSs literature is typically the union of the regular subfractals corresponding to all the states (in our terminology), and properties such as Hausdorff dimension and connectivity are emphasized.
-We also distinguish our structures from GIFSs because we need to allow the interpretations of the labels to vary in our semantics.
+\paragraph*{Other generalizations of iterated function systems} Many generalizations of Hutchinson's self-similar sets have appeared in the literature.
+We mention two closely related generalizations below.

+\textbf{Graph IFSs.} The generalization that most closely resembles our own is that of an attractor for a \emph{directed-graph iterated function system} (or \emph{graph IFS})~\cite{Mauldin1988Hausdorff}.
+An LTS paired with a contraction operator interpretation on a complete metric space is equivalent data to that of a graph IFS, and equivalent statements to \autoref{thm:fractal semantics coincide} can be found for example in~\cite{Mauldin1988Hausdorff,Edgar1990Fractal,Mihail2010GIFS}.
+As opposed to the regular subfractal corresponding to one state, as we have studied above, the geometric object studied in the graph IFSs literature (the \emph{attractor} for the graph IFS) is typically the union of the regular subfractals corresponding to all the states (in our terminology), and geometric properties such as Hausdorff dimension and connectivity are emphasized~\cite{Mauldin1988Hausdorff,Falconer1986Geometry,Edgar1990Fractal,Edgar1992Multifractal,Boore2011GIFS}.
+We have taken this work in a slightly different direction by presenting a coalgebraic perspective on graph IFSs, seeing each state of a labelled transition system as a ``recipe'' for constructing fractal sets on its own.
+We have also allowed the interpretations of the labels to vary to obtain a semantics for process terms.